APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 After the computation of all LSTM iterations, the embedding vectors of changed code tokens are further fed to a designed deep learning classifier to predict the patch correctness.
 The classifier is composed of two fully connected layers followed by a binary predictor.
 In {\toolname}, we apply a standard softmax function to obtain the probability distribution over correctness.
 A patch is labeled as correct if its probability of being correct is larger than that of being incorrect; otherwise, it is considered overfitting.

 In particular, for patch $p$, $z$ denotes its output of the last iteration in the LSTM stack, which is further linearly transformed into a real number as Equation \ref{equ:liner}, where $W \in \mathbb{R}^{d \times 1}$, $b \in \mathbb{R}$, and $n$ denotes the number of class (i.e., correct and overfitting).
-We then leverage softmax function to normalize the output of patch $p$ as Equation \ref{equ:normalize}, where $s$ denotes the correct or overfitting probability of patch $p$ predicted by the model .
+We then leverage softmax function to normalize the output of patch $p$ as Equation \ref{equ:normalize}, where $s$ denotes the correct or overfitting probability of patch $p$ predicted by the model. \revise{A patch is considered correct if its probability of being correct is larger than that of being incorrect (i.e., larger than 0.5); otherwise, it is considered overfitting.}